Changissnz/nu_merchant_principal/README.md

 from the Great-Wind.
-The Great-Wind's Restriction is not harmless to these agents since it seeks to negatively affect the agents' autonomy, through force of derailment and resistance, possibly as well as their existence.
+The Great-Wind's Restriction is not harmless to these agents since it seeks to negatively affect the agents' autonomy, through force of derailment and resistance, and possibly as well as their existence.
 A lot of documents,media, and other truthful illustrations of nature have been produced.
 But for this session, assume nature to mean the forces outside of the control